 Wolverine: Mutant Protector (Comics) | Review

 Adamantium meets Silver when Logan and Silver Sable collide in a mission that drags old enemies and buried secrets back to the light.

-Artwork duties are split between pencillers Martin Coccolo (Hulk Vs. Thor: Banner of War, Immortal Thor: All Trials are One) and Mike Henderson (Cable: Love and Chrome, Deadpool Vs. Old Man Logan) across the four core issues while Dan Panosian (Conan/Red Sonja, X-Factor Forever) supplies three covers for the collection.
+Artwork duties are also split between pencillers Martin Coccolo (Hulk Vs. Thor: Banner of War, Immortal Thor: All Trials are One) and Mike Henderson (Cable: Love and Chrome, Deadpool Vs. Old Man Logan) across the four flagship issues while Dan Panosian (Conan/Red Sonja, X-Factor Forever) supplies three covers for the collection.

+Wolverine: Mutant Protector (Comics) | Review